top of page

 The Art Trail is a two day event open to all local artists, craftspeople, and performers wishing to showcase and sell their work.
 This includes - a website artist listing for 3 months, poster advertising across over 120 venues, social media promotion, venue promotion pack with bunting (returnable at the end of the event).

-We also welcome artists to register from outside the Batheaston area & they can book an exhibition space at either St John’s Church, Batheaston New Village Hall and due to demand this year, our new venue Batheaston Scouts 23rd Avonvale Scout Hall.
+• We also welcome artists to register from outside the Batheaston area & they can book an exhibition space at either St John’s Church, Batheaston New Village Hall, Batheaston Youth Club

 Accepted art forms include, but are not limited to: